Letter from Thomas Avent, 1728

-The original of the letter is in the archives of the Virginia Historical Society, Richmond, VA.
+The original of the letter is in the archives of the Library of Virginia, Richmond, VA.
 (They can provide you with an excellent printed copy of it, for a moderate fee.)
 A scan of an original copy of it, in Thomas' handwriting, can be viewed here, but here's the text of it (punctuation added by webmaster):

 and if Capt.
 Tom was hanged they would carry their wives and children over the Roanoke River and then they would drive the white people and negros as far as James River,

 and he says that Tony Mack told him that if Pyah was hanged he and the Cotobers would come and take revenge of the English,

 and he says that Sapony Tom told him if his son Harry Erwin was hanged they would kill you and three or four more Gentlemen and then go off ,